 As a college student, textbooks form one of the largest percentages of expenses (excluding tuition and housing).
-This leads to the very confusion question of when does it make sense to buy and when does it make sense to rent?
-Let’s examine the economics of buying vs renting a textbook by first analyzing the unique problem in the textbooks market, touching upon the failure of ebooks and breaking down a real life example of a popular economics textbook.
+When does it make sense to buy and when does it make sense to rent?
+Let’s examine the economics of buying vs. renting a textbook by first analyzing the unique problem in the textbooks market, touching upon the failure of ebooks and breaking down a real-life example of a popular economics textbook.

 Economics of Buying vs Renting a Textbook